mohammadFeiz/aio-apis/README.md

 ### Creating a Class Inheriting from `aio-apis`
 - In aio-apis, API requests are structured as typed **methods** within a **class** that inherits from `AIOApis`.
 This allows for centralized request management, ensuring each API request follows a structured approach.
 - To create an API management class, we define a class that **extends** `AIOApis`.
 Inside the constructor, we pass essential configuration properties to **super()**.
 These settings define how all requests in this class will behave.
+- The generic type allows us to define the expected response structure, ensuring type safety and better code completion.The generic type defines the method's return type, ensuring the response matches the expected structure.
 #### Example

 ```typescript